ilikescience/mhs11/src/assets/writing/learning-how-to-see.md

 Are there gray dots at the intersections of this grid?

-While these images are fun to look at, after seeing the first few, you probably aren’t fooled.
+While these pictures are fun to look at, after seeing the first few, you probably aren’t fooled.
 You’ve learned how to see optical illusions: Even though you see moving shapes, different-sized lines, spirals, and gray dots, you know that none of those things are really there.

 ## The moon illusion
 The previous examples are all pretty contrived.
 They were designed to take advantage of how your brain perceives light and shadow.
 But there are other, more subtle examples that you experience every day.